 Kidspace Egg Hunt

-Your little peeps can hunt and seek in search of hundreds of candy-filled eggs hidden in the garden.
-Three egg hunts are scheduled for specific age groups; kids can also take part in spring art, bunny hopping and petting real bunnies.
-April 15 & 16, 10:30 a.m.-3:30 p.m.
-Pasadena. $6, plus Kidspace admission.
-Ages 1-10.
+Your pint-sized peeps will be egg-static to search for hundreds of candy-filled eggs hidden in the museum’s outdoor garden.
+Egg hunts are scheduled for specific age groups throughout the day so make sure you check out the schedule online ahead of time.
+Kids can also take part in spring art, bunny hopping and genuine bunny nuzzling!
+Mar.
+24 and 31.
+10:30 a.m.-3:00 p.m.
+Pasadena. $6, plus Kidspace admission (pre-registration online required).
+All Ages.
 Event details.

-Hoppenings are happening everywhere, but the Malibu has the best view!
-It’s an egg hunt with the Easter Bunny, bounce house, photo ops, spring crafts, face painting food and more hands on fun.
-There’s even an egg hunt that grownups can take part in.
-April 14, 3 p.m–6 p.m.
-Malibu.
-Free admission.
+Hoppenings are happening everywhere, but the one in the ‘Bu has the best view!
+It’s an egg hunt with the Easter Bunny, bounce houses, photo ops, spring crafts, soccer demos, food trucks, flower crowns and more hands-on fun.
+Donate a new box of crayons to the Crayon Collection and receive one free event pass!
+Mar.
+23. 3 p.m–6 p.m.
+Malibu. $5 for an event pass which must be purchased in advance at Malibu Bluffs Park.
 All Ages.
 Event details.

 San Fernando Valley